-Planning personalised care to meet people's needs, preferences, interests and give them choice and control:
+Planning personalised care to meet people's needs, preferences, interests and give them choice and control: • People were supported by staff who had a good understanding of their care and support needs and their personal preferences.
+This enabled them to provide personalised care tailored to the needs and wishes of the individual.

-- People were supported by staff who had a good understanding of their care and support needs and their personal preferences.
-This enabled them to provide personalised care tailored to the needs and wishes of the individual. - Staff knew how people wished to spend their days.
-For example, staff understood the different activities people and enjoyed, as well as their personal interests.
-One person enjoyed attending discos and parties.
-One member of staff told us how they supported one person to enjoy computer games and that the person enjoyed these games. - The service was located in a residential suburb of Gloucester, within walking distance of a range of local amenities and bus routes to the town centre.
+• Staff knew how people wished to spend their days.
+For example, staff understood the different activities people enjoyed, as well as their personal interests.
+People enjoyed accessing local gardens, going swimming as well as going into the town centre

+• The service was located in a residential suburb of Gloucester, within walking distance of a range of local amenities and bus routes to the town centre.
 Staff told us people were supported to access the local community daily.
-One member of staff said, "There are plenty of activities for people and we support them to go out."
-Transport was provided when needed and on the day of our inspection people were being supported to attend activities using the home's minibus. - People's records included their personal history, people who were important to them and their needs and preferences.
+One member of staff said, "We are always getting people out into the community."
+Transport was provided when needed and on the day of our inspection people were being supported to attend activities using the home's minibus.

+• People's records included their personal history, people who were important to them and their needs and preferences.
 Support plans detailed how staff should support each person, through different parts of their day and for different activities, to enable the person to participate as fully as possible and be in control.
 For example, people's interests and hobbies were recorded, alongside their personal wishes and goals.
-Staff understood people's anxieties and life experiences and ensured care and support was provided removing these anxieties where possible.
-One person was supported to enjoy a bath as they were anxious when using showers. - People's needs and any changes were communicated effectively amongst the staff through staff meetings, supervisions and daily handovers.
-This included discussing people's medical appointments, ongoing monitoring of people's needs and recognised approaches all staff should follow when people become agitated.
-This ensured important information was acted upon where necessary and recorded to monitor people's progress. - The service responded to people's changing needs.
-For example, staff were aware of people's healthcare needs and were able to respond when their health deteriorated or impacted on their wellbeing.
-This included making referrals to healthcare professionals. - Records we reviewed demonstrated that people's needs were reviewed regularly with commissioning officers, including for those people placed out of county.
+Staff understood people's anxieties and life experiences and ensured care and support was provided, removing these anxieties where possible.

+• People's needs and any changes were communicated effectively amongst the staff through staff meetings, supervisions and daily handovers.
+This included discussing people's medical appointments, ongoing monitoring of people's needs, personal goals (such as swimming and personal living skills) and recognised approaches all staff should follow when people become agitated.
+This ensured important information was acted upon where necessary and recorded to monitor people's progress.

+• The service responded to people's changing needs.
+For example, staff were aware of people's healthcare needs and responded when their health deteriorated or impacted on their wellbeing.
+This included making referrals to healthcare professionals.
+The service carried out wellbeing checks on people to help maximise their wellbeing.

+• Records we reviewed demonstrated that people's needs were reviewed regularly with commissioning officers, including for those people placed out of county.
+People's needs had been reviewed pending a potential change in their living situation.